-SharePoint Calculated columns will not appear in SharePoint list new form, edit form or display form.
+SharePoint Calculated columns will not appear in SharePoint list new form, edit form, or display form.

-To understand more about the SharePoint calculated column I have taken some vital examples of SharePoint Calculated Column.
+To understand more about the SharePoint calculated column I have taken some vital examples of the SharePoint Calculated Column.

 SharePoint uses the calculated column to populate values based on some formula.
 The calculation can depend on other column values also, that is you can use other columns to calculate the values also.
 I have taken some examples below.